podow/nextjs-template/README.md

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

 ## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/import?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/import) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.